brandur/rhttpserve/README.md

     $ export RCLONE_CONFIG_MYREMOTE_TOKEN=

 The remote above is called `MYREMOTE` and can be reference below with `myremote:`.
-Naming conventions by rclone's normal standard.
+Naming conventions follow rclone's normal standard for environment variables.

 The server can then be started with: